 There are many different reasons why it’s painted blue – one of which traces its roots to Jewish and Islamic tradition respectively.
 In both religions, blue represents peace, safety and the power of heaven.
 Another theory is that the blue keeps mosquitos away.

 Yet another belief, neither romantic or practical, is that it’s a marketing tactic from the 1970s in order to attract more tourists.
 If that’s the case, they succeeded, especially in the age of social media.
 Every twist and turn presents a new Instagram-worthy moment.

 Just as the call-to-prayer sets a certain tone, so does this infinite palette of blue.

-Like most of our travel in Morocco, we arrived in Chefchaouen by bus – from Meknes, it’s a three hour bus ride.
+Like most of our travel in Morocco, we arrived in Chefchaouen by bus – from Meknes, it’s a four hour bus ride.
 At the bus station, we couldn’t help but laugh when a “guide” approached us to show us where the ticket window was located (just 50 steps away).
 There’s really never a reason to worry about losing your way in Morocco.
 There are plenty of people to help out (usually for a fee, of course.)

 En route to the mountain village, we passed expansive fields of marijuana grown on hashish farms.
 While the drug has been illegal since Morocco’s independence (1956), it’s among the world’s top producers of hashish and the world’s top supplier of cannabis.

 Hashish, or hash as it’s more commonly know, is a cannabis extract created by separating the resin from the buds.
 Cannabis, also known as marijuana, is the psychoactive drug from the plant of the same name.
 Throughout Morocco, but specifically in Essaouira and Fes, strangers would approach us offering hash.
 No doubt they had many takers, particularly among Western tourists.